-Weight-based rates let you set minimum and maximum cart total weights for your flat shipping rates.
+Weight-based rates let you set the minimum and maximum weights that qualify an order for your flat shipping rates.

 For example, suppose that you wanted to charge different rates for orders below and over 5 kg.
 Using weight-based rates, you could set a flat shipping rate of 7 USD for orders under 5 kg, and a flat shipping rate of 15 USD for orders over 5 kg.
 Using this example, a customer with a cart that has a combined weight of 7 kg gets only the 15 USD shipping option displayed at checkout.